NEW! Register by March 15, and save $75 when you take advantage of our “Early Bird” special offering!

 Health & Safety

 Summer is a great time for our campers, especially those in Grades 5-12, to explore their passions and interests beyond the norm of the classroom experience.
-Our programs, which include everything from gardening to crafts to electronics, provide direct hands-on learning for our D-E 360° Summer Connections (SC) participants.
+Our programs, which include everything from gardening to crafts to electronics, provide direct hands-on learning for our D-E 360° SC participants.
 The safety and security of all our campers is of the utmost concern.
 We hope you can help us by speaking with your child(ren) about what they might encounter while they are with us.

 Tools, Equipment & Materials

 Many of our offerings involve working with tools, equipment, and materials that may be new to some students.
-Our D-E 360° SC faculty/teaching assistants provide instruction and supervision to ensure students are using this equipment and materials as safely as possible.
+Our D-E 360° SC faculty/teaching assistants provide instruction and supervision to ensure Students are using this equipment and materials as safely as possible.
 In the event of injury, our D-E 360° SC Director of Health is available to assist.

 Photos (images) become the property of D-E 360° SC / Dwight-Englewood School upon signing the application.
 Permission is granted for images to be taken of all students and used for promotional materials.